nagygr/backlight/README.md

 ### Configuring access rights

-Please note that, by default, the `brightness` file, which controls that backlight brightness, can only be written by root.
+Please note that, by default, the `brightness` file, which controls the backlight brightness, can only be written by root.
 In order to make it editable by an ordinary user, please create/edit the following file:
 `/etc/udev/rules.d/backlight.rules`: